StompRocket/dump/README.md

 # dump
-An opensource alternative to Red Giant's Offload.
+An open source alternative to Red Giant's Offload.